-All the trees and bushes bulldozed away.
+The trees and the bushes all bulldozed away.

-There is no Bob Horner with greying hair.
+But there's no Bob Horner with greying hair.

 Instead there's a youngster in faded blue jeans

-Selling sweets and groceries and ice cream.
+Selling sweets and groceries and lovely ice cream.

-Wandering on, what a joy to see
+As I wander on, what a joy now to see

 We walked in the woods where the hazel nuts grew